4Catalyzer/farce/README.md

 );
 ```

-The history enhancer adds a `farce` object as a property to the store that exposes `createHref` and `createLocation` methods. `createHref` takes a location descriptor and returns a link `href`. `createLocation` takes a location descriptor and returns the corresponding location object.
+The history enhancer adds a `farce` object as a property to the store that exposes `createHref` and `createLocation` methods. `createHref` takes a location descriptor and returns a link `href`. `createLocation` takes a location descriptor and returns a fully-populated location descriptor object.

 ```js
 const href = store.farce.createHref({